GLOBAL MARKETS-Stocks edge higher, data offsets Apple's plunge

 ranking as the most valuable U.S. company.

-nearly two years in January and the number of new claims for
+the most in nearly two years in January and the number of new

 A third report showed the Conference Board's Leading